Overwatering Tradescantia: Soggy Roots in a Plant That Likes Moisture

 How to Fix It

-1. 1
+- 1

 Stop watering and allow the soil to reach just-dry at the surface before the next watering.

-2. 2
+- 2

-If the stem bases feel soft rather than firm, that's worth confirming at the roots rather than guessing from the stems alone — pull the plant out and rinse the root mass under the tap.
+If the stem bases feel soft rather than firm, that's worth confirming at the roots rather than guessing from the stems alone.
+Pull the plant out and rinse the root mass under the tap.
 Pale and firm is the healthy baseline; anything gone dark, mushy, or foul-smelling has crossed into rot and needs removing, along with any soft stem tissue sitting just above it.
 A sharp, clean cut back into solid tissue, followed by repotting the salvageable base into fresh, dry mix, is usually enough if some healthy root remains.
 When most of the root mass has turned, though, don't bother nursing it — this genus roots from a bare stem tip in a glass of water fast enough that starting over is the more practical route.

-3. 3
+- 3

-4. 4
+- 4

-If the mix is more than about 2 years old and feels dense rather than light and crumbly, refresh it at the next repotting instead of continuing to fight slow drainage with watering adjustments alone.
+If the mix is more than about two years old and feels dense rather than light and crumbly, refresh it at the next repotting instead of continuing to fight slow drainage with watering adjustments alone.

 Prevention